Emem-Data/Call-Center-Analysis/README.md

 ### 5. In any call center, the quality of service provided by agents is an essential factor in ensuring customer satisfaction.
 In my analysis, I explored the agent’s satisfactory ratings to find out how the customers perceive the services rendered by the different agents.

 &nbsp;&nbsp;&nbsp;&nbsp; Interestingly, despite Dan having the third slowest rate of response (SRR) to calls, he was the agent with the highest number of "5" satisfactory ratings, indicating that customers were more satisfied with his services compared to the other agents.
-Martha followed closely behind Dan in the rating, despite having an average SRR to calls.
+Martha followed closely behind Dan in the rating, despite bagging the second slower rate of response to calls.
 Jim and Diane, who had faster rates of response, were also highly rated by customers.

 &nbsp;&nbsp;&nbsp;&nbsp; However, on the other hand, the ratings of Stewart and Joe were less impressive, with Joe having the least number of "5" ratings.
 Interestingly, even though Stewart had the third-fastest SRR to calls, his satisfactory ratings were among the lowest, indicating that customers might not have been satisfied with the quality of his services.